pfsense/docs/source/releases/2-3-new-features-and-changes.rst

 -  Relaxed the shaper wizard interface validation when there are no interfaces with gateways selected
    `#4524 <https://redmine.pfsense.org/issues/4524>`__
--  Fixed traffic shaper failure with “bandwidth for q... higher than interface” in some edge cases.
+-  Fixed traffic shaper failure with "bandwidth for q... higher than interface" in some edge cases.
    `#5721 <https://redmine.pfsense.org/issues/5721>`__

 Misc